MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M03Lab02_AgentExpProfile.md

 ## Scenario

 You are a customer service manager at City Power & Light who has been tasked with configuring the agent experience profiles for Customer Service workspace.
 In this lab, you will configure a new profile.
+This exercise should take approximately 15 minutes to complete.

 ## Exercise 1 – Create an agent experience profile